Top 10 things to do in South Iceland

 The south of Iceland is the most popular part of the country amongst visitors, thanks to the world-famous attractions that can be found in this region.

-Travelers visit the south to make all their Icelandic dreams come true.
-Here you can ride horse-back through unspoiled agricultural land, delve deep into mysterious ice caves and even snorkel the Silfra Fissure.
-Southern Iceland offers an endless supply of vistas straight off the front of a postcard with an abundance of inspiring waterfalls, formidable glaciers and atmospheric black sand beaches to admire.
+One of the main reasons travelers visit the south is to make all their Icelandic dreams come true.
+Here you can ride horse-back through unspoiled agricultural land, delve deep into mysterious ice caves and even snorkel in the Silfra Fissure (some of the clearest water in the world!).
+Southern Iceland offers an endless supply of vistas straight off the front of a postcard, with an abundance of inspiring waterfalls, formidable glaciers and atmospheric black sand beaches to admire.

 1. Explore the Golden Circle